Last Updated on

 Not only do these rifle scopes come with the lifetime warranty, but they also have an incredible array of performance features.
 First, they have multiple magnification and reticle configurations to choose from.
 They all provide generous eye relief and have a fast-focus eyepiece and fantastic brightness and clarity.

 The only drawback is that they don’t have an option with only 1x magnification, but that’s not uncommon for traditional rifle scopes.
-These are great choices all-around.
+These are great choices all-around and our pick for the best scope for Mini-14 rifles.

 There’s little doubt that the best scope for a Mini-14 rifle for the money is the MidTen 2MOA Micro Red Dot sight.
 MidTen offers this scope for an affordable price, but that doesn’t mean that you’re not getting a great scope.